CalebWhiting/runelite-plugin-action-progress/README.md

 - `1.07`
 	- Add support for fletching/crafting shields.
 	- Add support for fletching crossbows.
+	- Fixed issue preventing the progress bar from being displayed when mixing stamina & antivenoms.
 	- Fixed issue preventing the progress bar from being displayed when cutting gems.
 	- Fixed issue preventing enchanting from displaying progress bar.